ppy/osu-wiki/news/2025/2025-04-08-beatmap-spotlights-revival-spring-2025.md

 ## Beatmap Spotlight Curator applications

-None of this would be possible without our [curators](https://osu.ppy.sh/groups/48)' hard work and efforts.
+None of this would be possible without our [Beatmap Spotlight Curators](https://osu.ppy.sh/groups/48)' hard work and efforts.

-That being said, we are looking towards expanding the team further in order to make picking the beatmaps more deliberate and effective.
+That being said, we are looking to expand the team in order to streamline the beatmap selection process.

-Are you an experienced beatmapper?
-An outstanding player?
-An exceptional mappooler?
-A mix of each?
+Are you an experienced beatmapper, player, tournament mappooler, or a combination?
 Now is your time to shine!
-You can find the application form below, but be sure to fill it in before <!-- deadline --> if you'd like to join the ranks of the Beatmap Spotlights Curators, putting a brick in the project's years-long history!
+You can find the application form below, be sure to fill it in before **April 20, 2025** if you'd like to join the ranks of the Beatmap Spotlight Curators!

 [**Click here to apply!**](https://forms.gle/MjGxXe8C3hY2vUHy9)

-## New communication and announcement system
+## Communication and announcements

-As of today, communications about Beatmap Spotlights will be moved to the [osu!
-Discord server](https://discord.com/invite/ppy) entirely.

-`#osu-spotlights` is your room to talk about everything related to Beatmap Spotlights.
+As of today, communications for Beatmap Spotlights will be moved to the [osu!
+Discord server](https://discord.com/invite/ppy) entirely, and `#osu-spotlights` is the place to talk about everything related to Beatmap Spotlights.

-You can also now opt in for news about seasons, playlists and all sorts of general announcements regarding the project by assigning yourself a ping role in `#welcome` channel.
+You can also now opt-in to receive updates about seasons, playlists, and general announcements by assigning yourself the appropriate ping role in the `#welcome` channel.

 ## The future

 That surely was a lengthy news post.
 It definitely marks the start of a new era for the Beatmap Spotlights project.

-What do you want for the next season?
-What needs to be fixed?
-What are your opinions on the current system?
-Be sure to let us know in the comments or sparkle a talk in the dedicated Spotligths osu!
+Be sure to let us know of any questions you have, ideas for next season, fixes, or opinions on our systems in the dedicated Beatmap Spotlights osu!
 Discord channel.

-We do hope you enjoy the brand-new implementations, and of course, we do hope that you stay with us for a long while.
+We hope you enjoy these changes, and look forward to what comes next!

 Now go ahead and set some scores, see you in the playlist lobbies!

 ---

-Join us over at the [osu!
-Discord server](https://discord.com/invite/ppy) and assign yourself to a pingable role to keep up with changes and announcements.
-You can also find out more about the [Beatmap Spotlights](/wiki/Beatmap_Spotlights) on the osu! wiki.
+Find out more about the [Beatmap Spotlights](/wiki/Beatmap_Spotlights) on the osu! wiki.

 —Venix